zense/Canvas-Competition/project-report.md

 Up Arrow Key to move forward.

 # HOW IT WAS BUILT
+We used 'canvas.js,' a framework provided by Zense for controls and writing pixel data.
+We created 'Vector' and 'Ray' classes that allow us to compute 3-dimensional mathematics.

 # INSPIRATION
 We drew inspiration from a youtube video (https://www.youtube.com/watch?v=QkETiyYWh2o) where ray-tracing was done on the console using ASCII.